 D&D tells wonderful stories, full stop.
 What’s more, the stories are shared among the people at the table.

 And the professionalism of writing and story-craft is only increasing in roleplaying games as techniques such as Adventure Paths, Beat Structure, and Propp’s 31 are being adeptly used to provide an over-arching narrative structure to ground the dice-driven, improvised little details.

 In short, if you want to become a better writer or storyteller, there are few better ways to utilize your time than playing D&D.

-1. It’s fun.
 Let’s not overlook the obvious: D&D is fun.
-But do we even need to go into detail on this one?
+So, do we even need to go into detail on this one?
 Shouldn’t we instead use our valuable 5 minutes to look at videos of red panda bears.